ftCommunity/tx-pi-apps/README.md

 Ideally, all apps should work under the TX-Pi and the cfw.
-This project contains apps that do not make sense for the cfw or only work with the TX-Pi due to technical limitations of the cfw hardware.
+This project contains apps that do not make sense for the cfw or only work with the TX-Pi due to technical limitations of the fischertechnik hardware.